Care and Support Services for young people at Birchwood Highland

 How does Birchwood Highland work with young people?

 All Birchwood Highland’s services have core values of independence, inclusion, and recovery.
 By listening to and talking with a young person, we together develop a personal support plan, and agree goals to work towards.
 These goals are kept under review as the support progresses.
-Other people who support the young person can be included in this process when relevant.
-We also work alongside other professionals and link young people with relevant specialist services to enable them to access specialist assistance.
-We aim to provide support to young people as early as possible, in order that an early intervention provides the opportunity to optimise their longer term mental health.
+Other people who support the young person can be included in this process when relevant, and with permission.
+We also work alongside other professionals and can link young people with relevant specialist services to enable you to access specialist assistance.
+We aim to provide support to young people as early as possible, in order that an early intervention provides the opportunity to optimise longer term mental health.

 What are the benefits of Birchwood Highland support?